cse110-sp23-group3/cse110-sp23-group3/admin/cipipeline/phase1.md

 ## What is currently functional:

 When someone pushes or makes a pull request to the `main` branch, the pipeline runs linting software (ESLint, Stylelint, HTMLHint) on the JavaScript, CSS, and HTML files respectively.
-It then runs the unit tests using Jest and generates documentation using JSDoc.
+If the linting fails, feedback on why it failed is given in GitHub.
+If linting succeeds, the workflow then runs the unit tests using Jest if any are present.
+Next, the workflow generates documentation using JSDoc.
+The JSDoc documentation is stored in the `out` directory in the root of the repository.

 ## Step-By-Step breakdown of current pipeline: